Most of us dream of a fabulous reception for our wedding. We want it to be a memorable party without spending too much.

 A full bar means there is a wide variety of drunks.
 But it takes more money.
 Some couples find it worth the trouble.

-There is no easy way of answering “how much an open bar costs”.
-But with this information, you can find a way to adjust your budget.
+There is no easy way of answering “how much is an open bar at a wedding,” But with this information, you can find a way to adjust your budget.
 You will find a good deal that fits your budget.